-also for the shareholders of the Company.
-For the past five financial years, not only we have increased our non-financial capital, but our financial capital and our cross cycle average returns have been one of the best net profit growth have tracked the GLP growth with provides both financial and non-financial value creation a CAGR of 37% in the past five financial years.
+Our financial sustainability is a testament to the in the microfinance industry.
+Our operating profit and also for the shareholders of the Company.
+For the past five financial years, not only we have increased our non-financial capital, but our financial capital and our cross cycle average returns have been one of the best proficiency of our business model, which in turn net profit growth have tracked the GLP growth with provides both financial and non-financial value creation a CAGR of 37% in the past five financial years.
 Across for not only the community and our customers, but this period, the Company's Return on Assets (RoA) and Return on Equity (RoE), with the exception of the Covid-19 impacted period, have been more than the average value.
 These indicators are expected to rise in the post-pandemic period.